HarmonySpace/todoVueApp/README.md

 # Task to Task

-This is a Fullstack web page in vue js and nodejs.
-This project are used to begin in this web stack tecnologies, in this case, i use a web stack MEVN.
+This is a full-stack web page in Vue.js and Node.js.
+This project is used to begin in this web stack technologies, in this case, I use MEVN.

-> **Warning!** -> This is a personal project to test the web stack MEVN, this web page only use to see the básic funcionalities, this web dont have a security implementations.
+> **Warning!** -> This is a personal project to test the web stack MEVN, this web page is only used to see the basic functionalities, it doesn't have security implementations.

-## Tecnologies used
+## Technologies used

 ### MEVN

 - Node js
 - Express
-- Vue 3 (composition api) whit typeScript
+- Vue 3 (composition API) whit typescript
-- Mongodb
+- MongoDB

 ### Bundler